adilson-tavares/token-jwt-api-nodejs/README.md

 ## requirements

-  > install nodejs in your pc
+  > install NodeJs and NPM in your pc  [Nodejs] (https://nodejs.org/en/download/)
   #
-  > install npm
+  > Npm getting strated command [npm_staterd] (https://docs.npmjs.com/getting-started/)

 # build project
+> go into the project folder and run the command to install dependencies

+#### comand
 > npm install

 # run project
+> on still the project folder
-  npm start
+> npm start

 #### note
 > This project is run on port 3001
+> configure your database on mongoatlas

+## Testing project

+For testing the project, you can be used [Insominia](https://insomnia.rest/download/) software  or [Postman](https://www.postman.com/),
+#
+for example on post man :